-Seasonal temperature profiles (figure 2-47, B) suggests that a thermocline exists in the surface waters (upper 50 feet) during the summer and winter months.
+Seasonal temperature profiles (fig. 2-51B) suggest that a thermocline exists in the surface waters (upper 50 ft) during the summer and winter months.
 During winter, colder air temperatures influence the shallow waters, creating a seasonal shallow epilimnion.
 Inversely, warmer air temperatures in the summer create thermal stratification with warmer waters on top of colder, creating thermal stratification of the surface water.
-During early spring and late fall, the effects of air temperature create water temperatures in the shallow epilimnion that are constant with the metalimnion waters, and mixing between the first two zones (turnover) is possible.
+During early spring and late fall, the effects of air temperature create water temperatures in the shallow epilimnion that are constant with the metalimnion waters, and mixing between the first two zones (seasonal turnover) was possible.

-Prior to fall 2009, a density stratification boundary known as the chemocline was observed at varying depths of the water column, creating a meromictic lake with two very different water qualities above and below the chemocline.
-The column of water above the chemocline, referred to as the mixolimnion, was distinguished from the water column below the chemocline (monimolimnion), by higher values of pH, lower specific conductivity, lower concentrations of dissolved metals, and higher oxidation-reduction potential.
-Since the fall of 2003, the depth of the chemocline has been increasing as a direct result of the pumping from the MR Cu-recovery operations (figure 2-49).
-Evidence of the increasing depth of the chemocline is noted in all depth profiles, and has been discussed in previous reports (Duaime and Tucci, 2007, Duaime and Tucci 2008, Duaime and Tucci 2010).
-The effects of the Cu-cementation process on the chemocline are best observed in the SC profile (figure 2-48).
+Prior to fall 2009, a chemical density stratification boundary known as the chemocline was observed at varying depths of the water column, creating a meromictic lake with two different water qualities located above and below the chemocline.
+The depth of the chemocline in the Berkeley Pit was defined by rapid changes in the depth profile of pH, SC, Eh and temperature.
+The column of water above the chemocline, referred to as the mixolimnion, was distinguished from the water column below the chemocline (monimolimnion) by higher values of pH, lower specific conductivity, lower concentrations of dissolved metals, and higher oxidation-reduction potential.
+Between 2003 and 2009, the depth of the chemocline increased as a direct result of the pumping from the MR Cu-recovery operations (fig. 2-52).
+Evidence of the increasing depth of the chemocline is noted in all depth profiles, and has been discussed in previous reports (Duaime and Tucci, 2007, 2008, 2010, 2011).
+The effects of the Cu-cementation process on the chemocline are best observed in the SC profile (fig. 2-50C).
 Prior to January 2004, the depth of the chemocline, though variable, remained less than 50 ft below water surface.
-Since that time, pumping (>10,000 gpm for seven years) from the Cu-recovery process has drawn down the chemocline at an average rate of 60 ft per year.
-This rate of decline has increased with time, as the diameter of the pit narrows with depth (figure 2-49).
-As of November 2009, the density stratification boundary known as the chemocline was pumped to Subsequent profile sampling in 2010 remain consistent with November 2009 profiles, extinction. where the presence of a chemocline has not been observed.
-The effects of the extinction of the chemocline will result in dimictic (turnover twice a year, once in spring, once in fall) lake turnover and more homogenous water quality in the Pit with respect to depth.
-As a result, the Pit has transitioned from a miromictic (no annual turnover) lake to a holomictic (turnover) lake.
-The frequency and extent of mixing will depend on seasonal affects and wind driven events on the Pit, but given the depth to surface area ratio of the pit, turnover should only occur twice a year (dimictic).
-As a result, the water quality of the deeper pit zone has changed drastically, as oxygen is more readily introduced at depth as a result of frequent turnover events.
-Ratios of Fe II/Fe III have decreased at depth, which will affect oxidation reduction potential and the solubility of many metals, including copper.
-The lack of a chemocline will have a positive impact on water quality at depth, but a negative impact on the efficiency of MR's Cu-recovery process.
+Since that time, pumping (>10,000 gpm for 7 years) from the Cu-recovery process rapidly decreased the depth at which the chemocline was observed at an average rate of 60 ft per year.
+This rate of decline increased with time, as the diameter of the pit narrowed with depth (fig. 2-52).

-Figure 2-49 Depth of the Berkeley Pit Chemocline over time.
+Figure 2-52 Role of the chemocline/chemical density stratification in the Berkeley Pit.